lockwood-ethan/Android-Vacation-Planner-App/README.md

 - Press the menu button and either the Notify start or Notify End buttons to receive a notification with the vacation name on the given dates
 - Press the floating action button in the bottom right corner to open the Excursion Details page
 - You can create a new excursion by filling out the Name and Date fields
-- Be sure to set the Date field to a date in the vacation date range or you will get an error when trying to save
+- Be sure to set the Date field to a date in the vacation date range, or you will get an error when trying to save
 - Press the menu button and select Save Excursion
 - You will be navigated back to the Vacation Details page

-Edit excursion details, set notifications, delete excursions and vacations:
+Edit excursion details, set notifications, delete excursions, and vacations:
 - A button will appear under the Planned Excursions section that shows the excursion name and date
 - The excursion will only show on the Vacation Details page of the vacation that it is associated with
-- Press the menu button and select Delete Vacation and you will receive an error
+- Press the menu button and select Delete Vacation, and you will receive an error
 - You are unable to delete an existing vacation if there are excursions associated with it
 - Press the button with the excursion name on it to open the Excursion Details page with all of the saved excursion details
 - Press the menu button in the top right and select Notify to receive a notification with the excursion name on the given date